 SEC.
 1307.
-NATIONAL EXPLOSIVES DETECTION CANINE TEAM TRAINING PROGRAM.
+NATIONAL EXPLOSIVES DETECTION CANINE TEAM TRAIN-ING PROGRAM.

-- (a) DEFINITIONS.-For purposes of this section, the term "explosives detection canine team" means a canine and a canine handler that are trained to detect explosives, radiological materials, chemical, nuclear or biological weapons, or other threats as defined by the Secretary. - (b) IN GENERAL.- - (1) INCREASED CAPACITY.-Not later than 180 days after the date of enactment of this Act, the Secretary of Homeland Security shall- - (A) begin to increase the number of explosives detection canine teams certified by the Transportation Security Administration for the purposes of transportation-related security by up to 200 canine teams annually by the end of 2010; and - (B) encourage State, local, and tribal governments and private owners of high-risk transportation facilities to strengthen security through the use of highly trained explosives detection canine teams.
+(a) Definitions.-For purposes of this section, the term "explosives detection canine team" means a canine and a canine handler that are trained to detect explosives, radiological materials, chemical, nuclear or biological weapons, or other threats as defined by the Secretary.

+(b) In Ğeneral.-

+(1) Increased capacity.-Not later than 180 days after the date of enactment of this Act, the Secretary of Homeland Security shall-

+(A) begin to increase the number of explosives detection canine teams certified by the Transportation Security Administration for the purposes of transportation-related security by up to 200 canine teams annually by the end of 2010; and detection canine teams by-

+(B) encourage State, local, and tribal governments and private owners of high-risk transportation facilities to strengthen security through the use of highly trained explosives detection canine teams.

-(2) EXPLOSIVES DETECTION CANINE TEAMS.-The Secretary of Homeland Security shall increase the number of explosives detection canine teams byteams;
+(2) Explosives detection canine teams.-The Secretary of Homeland Security shall increase the number of explosives teams;